DiosAkhilleus/calculator/README.md

 # calculator

-Makin' a JS Calculator!
+JavaScript, HTML, CSS

 Should have all normal 4-function calculator abilities!

-Intending to program it with RPN (Reverse Polish Notation)
+Programmed for use with RPN (Reverse Polish Notation)
     - This works slightly differently than a normal 4-func calculator.

 Order of Operations: